 What Does a Baby Chihuahua Look Like?

-During the first few months, giving your baby Chihuahua space for sleeping and playing is important.
+During the first few months, giving your baby Chihuahua space for sleeping and playing is essential.
 Since these dogs are so small, they’re prone to get stepped on and need their own space.
 To help them keep warm, you can place a heat lamp above the sleeping area.
 The temperature of the room should be around 70 degrees Fahrenheit.
+Teacup Yorkie Puppies for Sale

 A female Chihuahua has a litter of three to six puppies.
 Although it’s rare for a mother to produce more than three puppies, there is a bell-shaped pattern in litter size.
 A female will have a small litter during her first few pregnancies and a large litter on her third or fourth.